yoonghan/google-home/README.md

-# MINIHOME is a house controlling device
+# IOT Home is a house controlling device
 House controlling device with Google home assistance accordance to Twice!

 ## Installation